mflova/mflova-vim-config/README.md

 - Fast and easy replace mode
 - Extremely quick script to print variables and its type.
 - Improved motion all over the document with just a few keys
+- Integrated unit test frameworks within VIM (such as PyTest)

 ## Installation